ibekiaris/load-balancing/doc/examples.md

     }
 }
 ```

-Those two connections are a `Cluster` of computing resources, in which each resource
+Those two connections are considered to be a `Cluster` of Computing Resources, in which each resource
-should have the same weight as others:
+should have the same "weight" as others:

 ```php
 <?php